 For the sake of our discussion, we will use this simple definition: a thought is a sentence in your mind.
-If you recognize a thought, you should be able to put it into a sentence.
+This just means if you recognize a thought, you should be able to put it into a sentence.
 “My mother-in-law is a pain in the butt.”
 “My son is lazy.”
 “I will never lose weight.”

 Boom!
-We are honing in on this thought⇢feeling⇢action⇢result process.
+Now we are honing in on this thought⇢feeling⇢action⇢result process.

 In which case, you may have to get to something just slightly better than “I’ll never lose weight.”
 Something like, “I have been successful at losing weight before.”